Every Civil Protection issued in the District of Columbia also has the following federal warning:

 Federal Law does not include dating

 The other part of the Federal law is that unlike the District of Columbia law, it defines intimate partner as “the spouse of the person, a former spouse of the person, an individual who is a parent of a child of the person, and an individual who cohabitates or has cohabited with the person.”
-So you casually dating does not violate the federal law as long as you never lived with that person.
+So you casually dating does not violate federal law as long as you never lived with that person.

-The civil protection order form the court typically uses in the District of Columbia give firearm warnings not orders.
+The civil protection order form the court typically uses in the District of Columbia gives firearm warnings not orders.
 Generally, the Judge in the District of Columbia gives a warning of the federal firearm law and tell you to consult an attorney.
 The Judge typically give warnings of the law.
 In fact, on the form order, the possession of the firearm language is listed as “warnings.”
-If however, the Judge in the District of Columbia states on the order that you may not possess a firearm at all you would be prevented from possessing a firearm in Maryland because of the full faith credit clause.
+If however, the Judge in the District of Columbia states on the order that you may not possess a firearm at all you would be prevented from possessing a firearm in any State because of the full faith credit clause.
 Furthermore, the petitioner does not have to enroll the order for that to effect (ie. registering the CPO order in Maryland).
 Registration or filing of protection orders cannot be a prerequisite for enforcement.
 18 U.S.C. § 2265(d)(2).
 Therefore, courts and law enforcement officers must enforce protection orders issued by other states, tribes, and territories, even if they have not been registered or filed in the enforcing jurisdiction.

 Every case is different and be mindful that is this just our firm position on the law.
 This is not legal advice but our general opinion regarding the law.
 Need more information give us a call and we can go over the specifics of your case and whether you are in violation of the law.